 Once it’s doubled in size, go ahead and punch the dough.
 Not only is it therapeutic, it’ll also help the dough get back to a manageable amount.
 Then, we can go on to getting it ready to bake.
 Go ahead and follow all of the instructions in Option 2 and you’re gonna have some of the most amazing bread EVER.
 Oh, and if you wanna turn it into cinnamon swirl bread, click that link.

 Option 2: I need perfect wheat bread ASAP!!

-Once the bread is done kneading and is a beautiful ball of dough, make sure you have a large area of clean and clear counter space (or a giant silicone pastry mat like these.
-I love mine) and oil your hands.
+Once the bread is done kneading and is a beautiful ball of dough, make sure you have a large area of clean and clear counter space (or a giant life-changing silicone pastry mat and oil your hands.
 I’ve used both oil spray and from the jug – and honestly the spray is easier to use.

 OH!
 A quick heads up.
 If you want regular, perfect wheat bread, please continue.
 But if you want to add some cinnamon goodness, well, click here to make cinnamon swirl bread.

 Pour out the dough and start shaping your loaves.
 I use a plastic dough scraper when cutting my dough to avoid damaging my pastry mat.
 I use standard-sized Pyrex glass bread pans and I’m able to get 6-8 loaves of bread.
 It varies because sometimes I skip measuring things, so I end up with an off amount of dough.
 Or an off-sized loaf of bread.
 In any case, if you want regular-sized loaves, weigh the dough.
 Then put the same amount of dough into each bread pan.